 Verify the accuracy of transactions in the appropriate system.

 Resolve transaction discrepancies daily

+Book administrator: Kevin Radous

+Risk Management team lead: Darron Giron.

 Process – OTC Transactions

 System Input

 OTC transactions for natural gas (NG), liquids, and weather are executed by various traders.
 These transactions may be in the form of swaps, options, or swaptions.
 The traders record the transactions on multiple-part deal tickets, keeping one copy of each ticket.
 The system utilized to capture the transaction is determined by the type of transaction.
 The following table shows the systems used and groups responsible for capturing the OTC financial transactions: